Information geometric regularization of the barotropic Euler equation: Information geometric regularization

 \subsubsection{Pressure and external forces}

-Where Burgers' equation and its multidimensional analogs are geodesic equations on the diffeomorphism manifold, the compressible Euler and Navier-Stokes equations arise by adding forces to the geodesic equations \cite{khesin2021geometric}, due to pressure, viscosity, and external forces acting on the gas.
+The pressureless Euler equations are geodesic equations on the diffeomorphism manifold.
+More complicated equations like the compressible Euler and Navier-Stokes equations arise by adding forces to the geodesic equations \cite{khesin2021geometric} due to, for instance, pressure, viscosity, and external forces.
 Adding these forces to dual geodesic equations yields regularizations of the Euler and Navier Stokes equations and numerous other systems including those listed in \cite[Table 1]{khesin2021geometric}.
-For the sake of concreteness, this work focuses on the case of the barotropic Euler equation.
+For the sake of concreteness and simpler exposition, this work focuses on the case of the barotropic Euler equation.
+For nonzero pressure, shock waves of entropy solutions have finite density and are thus not on the boundary of the diffeomorphism manifold.
+But jump discontinuities in the velocity cause the flow to leave the manifold instantaneously.
+Thus, the geodesically complete geometry defined by $\psi$ also prevents the formation of jump discontinuities.